 Add additional attachments (non-HoneyBook files) to the email by tapping the paper clip icon in the toolbar and selecting your attachment(s) of choice.

 10. Tap Send!
 HoneyBook will send the email and Contract right to your client.

 Once your client signs, you'll be notified via email & within the app itself.
 Then, you can simply open the Contract file again to add your own signature and make the agreement official.
 No need to resend the Contract once you sign — your client's version of the file will automatically reflect that update!

 PLEASE NOTE: If you've added multiple participants to your Project but you only need to send the Contract to one (or a certain subset of the participants), you can create a related Workspace within your Project to do so!
 This will need to be done on desktop, however.

-Need to resend the Contract, or make edits once you've sent the file?
+Need to resend the Contract, make edits once you've sent the file, or expire the file?